Read the Essay that got a Malaysian-Born Girl Accepted Into All 8 Ivy League UniversitiesApril 07, 2017

-Hsiao immigrated from Malaysia at just 5 years old.
-She’s a first-generation immigrant, and while her resume was impressive beyond all measure, it was her essay about learning English that impressed the universities.
+Hsiao immigrated from Malaysia at the tender age of just 5 years old.
+She’s a first-generation immigrant, and while her resume was impressive beyond all measure, it was her essay about learning English that rubber stamped the deal.

 Don’t miss a scholarship!
 Create a profile with us

-Speaking of her impressive resume, her GPA stands at 4.67, while she scored 1540 on her SATs.
-But her impressive resume somehow gets even better the longer you go on.
+Speaking of her impressive resume, her GPA stands tall at 4.67, while she scored 1540 on her SATs.
+Her awe-inspiring resume somehow gets even better the longer you go on.
 She’s one of two student body presidents, an editor-in-chief of the school’s magazine and active in her community.

-Not satisfied being just good with the books, Hsiao has conducted on-camera interviews on red carpets at film festivals, media screenings and press conferences.
+Not satisfied being just good with the books, Hsiao covered all quarters and has conducted on-camera interviews on red carpets at film festivals, media screenings and press conferences.
 She’s even interviewed Captain America himself, Chris Evans!

 In addition to being accepted to all Ivy League schools, she was also accepted to Stanford University, John Hopkins University, University of Southern California, Northwestern University, New York University, Amherst College and many others in the UC system.

-As promised, here is the much talked about essay that helped Cassandra Hsiao pull of this truly incredible feat.
+As promised, here is the much vaunted essay that helped Cassandra Hsiao pull of this truly incredible feat.